CoffeeTurtle1/8-Bit-TTL-CPU/README.md

 # 8-Bit TTL CPU
 The goal of this project is to design (and hopefully build) a fully functional TTL CPU using 7400 series logic chips.

+# The Architecture
+This cpu has two RAM chips.
+One 256x8 RAM chip for holding data and a 65536x24 program memory chip.

 ## Registers
 |  Register | Description |
 |  ------ | ------ |